Ayon95/leetcode-js/problems/two-pointers/easy/merge-sorted-array/README.md

   - decrement j so that it points to the next largest number in array 2
 - O(m + n) time complexity
 - O(1) space complexity

+### Two pointers (a bit more efficient)

+- to make the algorithm more efficient, we can run a while loop as long as we have numbers to sort in nums2 array
+- this way, we won't need to always iterate the length of nums1 array
+- when all numbers from nums2 array have been placed in the correct position, we will have the complete set of numbers sorted